lRomul/sensorium/README.md

 ### Readouts

-Each readout is a single 1D convolutional similar to convolutions from the cortex, followed by Softplus activation.
+The readout is a single grouped 1D convolution, followed by Softplus activation.
 Each of the ten mice has its readout with the number of output channels equal to the number of neurons (7863, 7908, 8202, 7939, 8122, 7440, 7928, 8285, 7671, 7495, respectively).

 #### Softplus

-Keeping the response positive by using Softplus was crucial in my pipeline.
+Keeping the response positive by using Softplus was essential in my pipeline.
-It works much better than `ELU + 1` [10], especially if you tune the Softplus beta parameter.
+It works much better than `ELU + 1` [10], especially when I tune the Softplus beta parameter.
 In my case, the optimal beta value was about 0.07.
-The optimal value can depend on target normalization.
+The value can depend on target normalization.
 I didn't use any normalization for target and input tensors during the training.

+You can see a comparison of `ELU + 1` and Softplus in the plot below:

 ![softplus](data/readme_images/softplus.png)

 #### Learnable Softplus

-I also conducted an experiment where I made the beta parameter trainable.
+I also conducted an experiment where the beta parameter was trainable.
 Interestingly, the trained value converged approximately to the optimal, which I found by grid search.
 I omitted the learnable Softplus from the solution because it resulted in a slightly worse score.
-But this may be an excellent way to quickly and automatically find the optimal beta.
+But this may be an excellent way to quickly and automatically find a good beta.

 Here's a numerical stable implementation of learnable Softplus in PyTorch: